rpryzant/neutralizing-bias/README.md

 # Neutralizing Biased Text

-We provide code and documentation to accompany our work "Automatically Neutralizing Biased Text", to be presented at AAAI-20.
-This library provides discriminative models to detect biased language in Wikipedia articles, and generative models to generate 'de-biased' versions of biased sentences.
+This repo contains code for the paper, "[Automatically Neutralizing Biased Text](TODO)".

+Concretely this means algorithms for
+* Identifying biased words in sentences.
+* Neutralizing bias in sentences.

 ![Repo List](firstpage.png)
+TODO REPLACE WITH NEW IMG

 ## Installation